I.M

 Im Chang-kyun (born January 26, 1996), known by the stage name I.M or mononymously as Changkyun, is a South Korean rapper, singer, songwriter, and producer.
 He is a member of the South Korean boy group Monsta X under Starship Entertainment.
 He made his solo debut with the EP Duality in 2021.

 History

-His stage name I.M came up by reading the English letters, I and M equated for "Im", while his English name is "Daniel", nicknamed as "Danny".
-The first language he learned was English and learned Korean only when he entered elementary school.
+His stage name is based on the romanization of his family name "Im", while his English name is "Daniel", nicknamed as "Danny".
+The first language he learned was English and he learned Korean only upon entering primary school.

 Career

 Early life and debut

 I.M was born in Suwon, Gyeonggi-do, South Korea and Gwangsan-gu, Gwangju as his hometown on January 26, 1996.
 He spent most of his early years living abroad due to his father's work as a scientist, including living in Boston, Massachusetts, where I.M gained fluency in English, while his father worked at Harvard University.

 Between 2013 and 2014, he became part of the boy group Nu'bility under Special K Entertainment but never officially debuted despite holding several events and performances.

 I.M was a late addition to the Mnet's survival show No.Mercy, becoming the thirteenth competitor.
 Despite his late addition, he was one of the seven contestants chosen to debut in Starship Entertainment's new hip-hop boy group Monsta X.